 “You shouldn’t photograph in front of the sun”

-“You better use rule of third”
+“You better use the rule of thirds”

 From what I see, from others who receive this kind of comment, that they also complain, feel unappreciated, and angry.
 There are even many who said something like, “this is my uniqueness, my way, my art.
 And I don’t need to follow the rule for that.”